loomio/loomio-docs/en/src/policy/security/index.md

 ## Cloud Services

-Loomio Limited operate cloud services using Loomio software goverened by our [Terms of Service](../terms/index.md).
+Loomio Limited operate services using Loomio software goverened by our [Terms of Service](../terms/index.md).

 ### LOOMIO.COM

 [loomio.com](https://www.loomio.com/) is our most widely used service and available globally.
-Loomio.com is hosted on servers based in the USA operated by Heroku.
+Loomio.com is hosted on servers based in the USA operated by DigitalOcean, LLC.

-Heroku is a cloud application platform used by organizations of all sizes to deploy and operate applications throughout the world.
-Heroku’s platform provides infrastructure management, scaling, security, monitoring and backups.

-Heroku applies security best practices and manages platform security, protecting customers from threats.
-Heroku applies security controls at every layer from physical to application, isolating applications and data, and rapidly deploys security updates without customer interaction or service interruption.

-More information can be found at [Heroku’s security policy](https://www.heroku.com/policy/security).
+More information can be found at [DigitalOceans’s security page](https://www.digitalocean.com/security).

-Heroku utilises ISO 27001 and FISMA certified data centres managed by Amazon.
-You can read about security at Amazon data centres at [AWS Cloud Security](https://aws.amazon.com/security/).

 **Backup data and Recovery**

-Loomio.com backup and data recovery is managed by Heroku.
-The software and data is automatically backed up as part of the deployment process on secure, access controlled, and redundant storage.
-Heroku use these backups to deploy Loomio software and data across the platform and automatically bring the application back online in the event of an outage.
+Loomio.com backup and data recovery is managed by DigitalOcean.
+The software and data is automatically backed up on secure, access controlled, and redundant storage.

-More information can be found at [Heroku’s security policy](https://www.heroku.com/policy/security).

 ### Regional Services

 **LOOMIO.NZ**

-loomio.nz is a service running on Amazon Web Services (AWS) datacenters in Sydney, Australia.
+loomio.nz is a service running in DigitalOcean's Sydney datacenter.

 This service is available only on request and approved for use for New Zealand Government data processing.